mesosphere/dcos-docs-site/pages/services/nifi/0.1.0-1.5.0/install/index.md

 ## Prerequisites

-- If you are using Enterprise DC/OS, you may [need to provision a service account](https://docs.mesosphere.com/1.10/security/ent/service-auth/custom-service-auth/) before installing DC/OS NiFi Service.
+- If you are using DC/OS Enterprise, you may [need to provision a service account](https://docs.mesosphere.com/1.10/security/ent/service-auth/custom-service-auth/) before installing DC/OS NiFi Service.
 Only someone with `superuser` permission can create the service account.
   - `strict` [security mode](https://docs.mesosphere.com/1.10/security/ent/service-auth/custom-service-auth/) requires a service account.

  - In `permissive` security mode a service account is optional.